nolauren/labs/topicmodeling.md

 bin\mallet import-dir --input amstudiestxt\ --output texts.mallet --keep-sequence --remove-stopwords
 ```

-3. The third step is to “Train topics” on file you created during the import process.
+3.The third step is to “Train topics” on file you created during the import process.
 The result will be a list of unlabeled topics, expressed by their significant, or characteristic, words

 If you’re using your own data: